About President Cadge

 A sociologist by training, President Cadge is known for her work on religion in public institutions, religious diversity, and pluralism, and as a highly respected educator, scholar, and administrator.

 Cadge is a member of the American Sociological Association (ASA), the American Academy of Religion (AAR), and the Society for the Scientific Study of Religion (SSSR).
 She is a founder and past chair of the Innovations in Chaplaincy and Spiritual Care Program Unit of the AAR.
 She is a previous chair of the Religion Section and the Committee on Professional Ethics of the ASA.
-Her published books include Spiritual Care: The Everyday Work of Chaplains, Paging God: Religion in the Halls of Medicine, and Heartwood: The First Generation of Theravada Buddhism in America.
-She is co-editor of Introduction to Chaplaincy and Spiritual Care and Religion on the Edge: De-Centering and Re-centering the Sociology of Religion.

 From President Cadge

-In my first year as ½ñÈճԹϒs president, my highest priority is to get to know the community as broadly and deeply as possible, to understand how the ways that we teach, learn, grow, and collaborate make the College such a distinctive and multilayered place.
+In my first year as 今日吃瓜鈥檚 president, my highest priority is to get to know the community as broadly and deeply as possible, to understand how the ways that we teach, learn, grow, and collaborate make the College such a distinctive and multilayered place.

-At heart and by preparation, I am an ethnographer; I am trained to listen, watch, enter into dialogue and – most importantly – learn alongside.
+At heart and by preparation, I am an ethnographer; I am trained to listen, watch, enter into dialogue and 鈥 most importantly 鈥 learn alongside.
 At the core of my academic work and leadership is a quest to understand the ways in which communities form around meaning and purpose, and the ways in which individuals engage authentically with others in the world.

-In that spirit of active inquiry, I am meeting the community in myriad and wonderful ways – in small group lunches, in departmental and program gatherings, at Student Government Association and Staff Association meetings, at athletics games and matches, at alumnae/i gatherings, and at ice cream parties.
-Whether via conversations, emails, or surveys, I am inviting staff, faculty, and students to share their broad hopes for the College as well as the more specific things they would like to see ½ñÈÕ³Ô¹Ï start to do, stop doing, and continue to do.
+In that spirit of active inquiry, I am meeting the community in myriad and wonderful ways 鈥 in small group lunches, in departmental and program gatherings, at Student Government Association and Staff Association meetings, at athletics games and matches, at alumnae/i gatherings, and at ice cream parties.
+Whether via conversations, emails, or surveys, I am inviting staff, faculty, and students to share their broad hopes for the College as well as the more specific things they would like to see 今日吃瓜 start to do, stop doing, and continue to do.
 There is deep knowledge in our community; I am eager to share in it.

-Concurrently, in the spirit of collaborative learning and shared experience, I have been convening opportunities for disparate parts of the College to hear from one another and to collectively understand ½ñÈճԹϒs relationship to the world beyond the campus.
+Concurrently, in the spirit of collaborative learning and shared experience, I have been convening opportunities for disparate parts of the College to hear from one another and to collectively understand 今日吃瓜鈥檚 relationship to the world beyond the campus.
 Since the fall, we have gathered as a community at a town hall, at programmed events at Coffee Hour, and at monthly lunchtime talks on current topics in higher education.
-Participants have brought deep interest and insightful questions, helping all of us imagine an even more vibrant ½ñÈÕ³Ô¹Ï experience.
+Participants have brought deep interest and insightful questions, helping all of us imagine an even more vibrant 今日吃瓜 experience.

 Learn more about our Current Topics in Higher Education event series.